bennn/dissertation/dissertation/scrbl/README.md

 - [X] st2 6.2.1 cite stepping-stones ...
 You Want When, Advanced Mac., Lang as Lib
 - [X] st2 6.2.2 unclear call_f explanation, rewrite
 - [X] st2 6.2.3 tu-utils from Neil Toronto, give credit
-- [ ] st2 fig81 change 42 to symbol, thats what we'd like to allow but overapproximately reject
+- [X] st2 fig81 change 42 to symbol, thats what we'd like to allow but overapproximately reject
-- [ ] st2 xx cite Findler Blume about Any ... least restrictive contract ... any/c vs none/c
+- [X] st2 xx cite Findler Blume about Any ... least restrictive contract ... any/c vs none/c
-- [ ] st2 (No Missing Wrappers) cite wrapper-eq papers ...
+- [X] st2 (No Missing Wrappers) cite wrapper-eq papers ...
 Thiemann, Miller ... search for more
-- [ ] st2 (External Data) "Deep is eager" major simplification ... refer to TR choices instead
+- [X] st2 (External Data) "Deep is eager" major simplification ... refer to TR choices instead
-- [ ] st2 7.2 vitousek is not whole-program, be clear about their boundary assumption
+- [X] st2 7.2 vitousek is not whole-program, be clear about their boundary assumption
-- [ ] st2 7.2 vitousek reports no-jit results, already answers the "jit essential" question
-      the wonder is whether non-jit can do so well
+- [X] st2 7.2 vitousek reports no-jit results, already answers the "jit essential" question the wonder is whether non-jit can do so well
-- [ ] st2 7.3 cite Allende Garcia Tanter about ooplsa ... fortified types ...
+- [X] st2 7.3 cite Allende Garcia Tanter about ooplsa ... fortified types ...
-- [ ] st2 8 say where quote came from, if anon. survey then fine
+- [X] st2 8 say where quote came from, if anon. survey then fine
-- [ ] cite Gray etal
+- [X] cite Gray etal

-- [ ] st2 6.3.1 move emails to citations, add title date author, give credit
-      "people actually wrote them" instead of simple links
+- [X] st2 6.3.1 move emails to citations, add title date author, give credit "people actually wrote them" instead of simple links
-- [ ] st fig5 colors, pick new ones
-- [ ] st2 sec 5.3 fig 51? tr-pipeline, draw forks for transient
+- [X] st2 sec 5.3 fig 51? tr-pipeline, draw forks for transient

+- [-] st fig5 colors, pick new ones
 - [-] st2 fig65 remove decimals from big numbers (dungeon) try a color scale or at least bold for bad ones
 - [-] st add Sorbet to figure, gotta check the implementation for parts